 8. Overcome your pride

-In the milongas of Buenos Aires when a man approaches a women's table, every woman in that table will look at him until they find out whom he is inviting.
+In the milongas of Buenos Aires when a man approaches a women's table, every woman in that table will stare at him until they find out whom he is inviting.
 In the US, however, women have a different attitude.
-They sit there wearing a blank face and ignore the man until he has to verbally ask one to dance.
+They all sit there wearing a blank face and ignore the man until he has to verbally ask one to dance.
 Brought up in a culture that teaches women to keep a distance from men, to avoid intimacy, to not give men ideas, to let men chase you and not submit yourself too easily, this kind of attitude is understandable.
 But if you act like a newbie in the milonga, your chance being invited is slim.
 Women, especially young women, should not confuse tango with courtship.
 What the world taught you does not work in the milongas, where men approach you to dance with you, not to steal your heart.
-In the milongas you need to learn from little children who are pure in heart and can easily get along with other little children.
+In the milongas you need to learn from little children who are pure in heart and can easily get along with anyone.

 9. Expand you horizons